 Uploading each new illustration, I dream it will sell and it will be sold as never before!
 In my portfolio I was surprised by the ninja did not sell as well as I thought people were so fond of ninjas (some ninja mania)

-They still buy the old, old illustration hippie, I do not love her, but customers love,so that everyone loves hippies (Peace!).
+They still buy the old, old illustration hippie, I do not love her, but customers love (Peace!).
 It doesn’t really hurt if something doesn’t sell so well.
 I upload, if sold, then good, if not sold, what to do, time will come and all will be sold.

-Do not me judge on global trends in stock industry as I said, I am not a top author and can not give advice on this topic.But thankfully now there are appearing different infographics which states what is popular and will be popular, providing a lot of statistics, and based on this it is easy to make a choice as to what I will draw for successful selling microstock images.
+There are now more and more different infographics which states what is popular and will be popular, providing a lot of statistics, and based on this it is easy to make a choice as to what I will draw for successful selling microstock images.

 I don’t pay much attention to popular trends/themes however because selling on microstock is not my main income, (my main job is to make illustrations, graphics and animations for mobile games) so for the stock market I paint what I want and get pleasure from it, and sometimes even a a bit of money!